ic3-software/ic3-reporting-api/doc/plugin/Examples.md

 Before starting hacking the code we advise searching and replacing the plugin name by the actual name you'd like to give to your plugin.
 Refer to the `README` file of each example for more details.

-Keep that name simple (i.e., ASCII letter without any space, separator, etc...) as it will be used as a folder name (once deployed into an icCube server), Webpack module name, localization id, etc...
-That name must be unique across all the plugins loaded into an icCube server.
+Keep that name simple (i.e., ASCII letter without any space, separator, etc.) as it will be used as a folder name (once deployed into an icCube server), Webpack module name, localization ID, etc. That name must be unique across all the plugins loaded into an icCube server.

 ### Develop